 - You will start off by serving drinks and meals, keeping the ward tidy, and chatting to patients.

-- You will then progress to supporting our Nursing Assistants in supporting patients with their personal care needs such as washing and dressing, feeding and going to the toilet.
+- You will then have the opportunity, where appropriate, to observe our Nursing Assistants in supporting patients with their personal care needs such as moving and handling, washing and dressing, and feeding.

-- Then you will get to shadow our Registered Nurses as they carry out a range of clinical nursing procedures.
+- You will then have the opportunity, where appropriate, to shadow our Registered Nurses as they carry out a range of clinical nursing procedures.

 - Finally, if your intention is to apply to medical school, our Deputy Medical Director can offer advice on applications, review personal statements, and even give you a mock interview practice.